Double-Adversarial Activation Anomaly Detection: Adversarial Autoencoders are Anomaly Generators

 \subsection{Anomaly Generator, $f_\text{AG}$}

-The anomaly generator outputs non-trivial artificial anomalies, which are used during the training of the anomaly detector.
-It comprises four components as shown in \Cref{fig:generator}: 1) the generator, 2) the critic, 3) the alarm network and 4) the AAE's decoder.
-Based on the feedback of the critic and the alarm network, the generator refines its output.
-Overall, the anomaly generator becomes:
+The anomaly generator outputs artificial anomalies in the AAE's code space, which are used during the training of the anomaly detector.
+We evaluate two types of anomaly generator: a) a simple Gaussian prior, and b) an advanced GAN-based one as explained in the following.
+Our anomaly generator comprises four components as shown in \Cref{fig:generator}: 1) the generator, 2) the critic, 3) the alarm network and 4) the AAE's decoder.
+Overall, the anomaly generator becomes: $ f_\text{AG} = f_\text{dec} \circ f_\text{gen}: \vect{n} \mapsto \tilde{\vect{h}} \mapsto \tilde{\vect{x}} $.

-These artificial anomalies support the anomaly detector in finding reliable input features in the activation space that separate normal from anomalous samples.
-Trivial anomalies alone, e.g. noise, do not carry enough information to improve the detection performance; however, too realistic samples may be confused with normal inputs, thus increasing the false positive rate.
-We balance between these goals by imposing two adversarial objectives: \begin{enumerate} \item \emph{Fool the anomaly detector}: Generate samples that are falsely classified as normal.
-Forces to generate more subtle anomalies as the detector improves. \item \emph{Ignore known normal samples}: Discourage imitating the training samples.
-Forces the anomaly generator to explore new regions to form the outputs. \end{enumerate} The first goal is adversarial to the task of the anomaly detector, while the second one is adversarial to the first goal of the anomaly generator.
-By combining both objectives, the anomaly generator is forced to sample within regions that are currently classified as normal, but do not overlap with the training data.
-Figuratively, we mark all regions that are not filled by normal samples as anomalous, thus closing blind spots of the anomaly generator.
-Our objectives model the goal of AD: everything outside the vicinity of normal samples is anomalous.
-Opposed to simple random sampling, our approach incorporates the current knowledge of the AD system and therefore produces more realistic anomalous samples.

-Inspired by the adversarial learning process of GANs, we enforce both objectives by competing NNs.
-Whereas goal~1 opposes the anomaly detector, we introduce a separate critic NN for goal~2.
-The critic distinguishes between the training data and the generated anomalies on one side, and a Gaussian distribution on the other.
-Formulating this goal as Wasserstein loss:
+Trivial anomalies alone do not carry enough information to improve the detection performance; however, too realistic samples may be confused with normal inputs, thus increasing the false positive rate.
+We balance between these goals by imposing two adversarial objectives: \begin{enumerate}[noitemsep] \item \emph{Fool the anomaly detector}: Generate samples that are falsely classified as normal.
+Encourages more subtle anomalies as the detector improves. \item \emph{Ignore known normal samples}: Discourage imitating the training samples.
+Forces the anomaly generator to explore new regions to form the outputs. \end{enumerate} Inspired by the learning process of GANs, we enforce both objectives by competing NNs.
+Whereas goal~1 opposes the anomaly detector, we introduce a separate critic NN for goal~2: Remember that the AAE bounds the training samples within a unit-variance Gaussian distribution in the code layer.
+We thus use a wider Gaussian distribution for the critic, $\vect{n}_\vect{h} \sim \set{N}(\vect{0}, \vect{4})$.